Need to Sweeten the Deal? Here’s How Seller Concessions Work in Real Estate

 Alternatively, a seller and buyer can agree to negotiate these non-realty items of value after the sale concludes and exclude the items from the purchase contract.
 For example, a seller could agree to sell the buyer their furniture after the home sale at a discounted price as an incentive.

-Concessions help sellers close their home sale
+How concessions help sellers close their home sale

 Although the seller is making, well, quite literally a concession, seller concessions can benefit the seller, as well.

-Concessions speed up negotiations
+Speed up negotiations

-“So in that scenario, which we’ve encountered several times, it’s new information, which now by law is attached to the property.
-So even if this contract doesn’t move forward and it doesn’t close, by law that information now needs to be disclosed to all buyers moving forward,” Pages-Oliver explains.
+“So in that scenario, which we’ve encountered several times, it’s new information, which now by law, is attached to the property.
+So even if this contract doesn’t move forward and it doesn’t close, by law, that information now needs to be disclosed to all buyers moving forward,” Pages-Oliver explains.

-Concessions can boost a buyer’s ability to close
+Boost a buyer’s ability to close

 In some instances, sellers can offer concessions to help the buyer pay less cash out of pocket for their down payment.